codefresh-io/cap-docs.codefresh.io/_docs/installation/runtime-architecture.md

 <br>
 {:/}

-#### Codefresh GitOps Runtime
+### Codefresh GitOps Runtime
 The Codefresh Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
 Depending on the type of GitOps installation, the Codefresh Runtime is installed either in the Codefresh platform (Hosted GitOps), or in the customer environment (Hybrid GitOps).
-Read more in [Codefresh runtime architecture](#codefresh-runtime-architecture).
+Read more in [Codefresh GitOps Runtime architecture](#codefresh-gitops-runtime-architecture).

 {::nomarkdown}
 <br>
 {:/}

-#### Codefresh GitOps Clients
+### Codefresh GitOps Clients

 Codefresh Clients include the Codefresh UI and the Codefresh CLI.
 The Codefresh UI provides a unified, enterprise-wide view of deployments (runtimes and clusters), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.